sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 featured: false
 ---

 **5** questions and still counting, I've been contributing to this post on a regular basis.
 This is beneficial for anyone who wants to recall their knowledge on information security topics.
 This can also be used as a **Guide** to prepare for Information Security Openings.
-The informational security topics were intentionally shuffled to achieve robustness to the reader.
+The Information Security topics were intentionally shuffled to achieve robustness to the reader.

 ### 1. What is a Repudiation Attack?